Priyanshu-x-Xhayn/xhayn-dinner/README.md

-# Aurora Eats - Futuristic Restaurant Website
+# Xhayn Dinner - Futuristic Restaurant Website

 A modern, responsive website for a futuristic fine dining restaurant.
 This project showcases a premium restaurant experience through elegant design and interactive elements.